 The latest test for financial services was how quickly they could roll out PPP loans.

-These loans were designed to help small business owners during the pandemic, but some customers felt frustrated by their experience.
+These loans helped small business owners during the pandemic, but some customers felt frustrated by their experience.

 The leading customer complaint was lack of transparency around the qualification criteria from the federal government, followed closely by frustration at the speed in which the loans were processed, according to the same PwC survey.